Dog and cat nail trimming without an appointment $13.99

 3. Preservation of Leg Structure

-4. Reduction of Anxiety
+4. Anxiety Reduction

-5. Visits to the Vet
+5. Visits to the Veterinarian

 Research